jmquigs/ModelMod/README.md

 You start by selecting and snapshotting some model in the target game.
 This snapshot can then be edited in a 3D modeling tool.
-When the game runs and draws the original model, ModelMod transparently swaps in your modified version, and renders that instead.
+When the game runs and draws the original model, ModelMod transparently swaps in your modified version, and renders that in place of the original.

 Demo Videos
 -----------